dawsondiaz/Python-Projects/README.md

 Notes:
 - This game is written in Python 2.7.6
 - Works best when console/terminal has a background of black
-- Written by: Nicholas Pilgrim
-- Code by: Dawson Diaz, and Jesse Doke
+- Code by: Dawson Diaz
+- Past Contribtors: Jesse Doke, Nicholas Pilgrim
+- Lord of the Flies Written by: William Goulding

 Instructions:
 There are two methods of playing: exe version, and python console version.
 As of now the only way to run this game on mac is to have python 2.7.6 installed.